Residency program director

 - Teaching certificate program

-The resident will complete one longitudinal research project throughout the residency year.
-This project may be original research or a development/enhancement of pharmacy services.
-Completed results will be presented as a poster presentation at the Eastern States Residency Conference in May.
-In addition, you will complete a manuscript suitable for publication.
+The resident will complete one medication usage evaluation during one half of the residency year and complete one longitudinal research project throughout the residency year.
+The completed MUE results will be presented locally at DHMC.
+The longitudinal research project may be original research or a development/enhancement of pharmacy services.
+Preliminary data will be presented at the annual ASHP Midyear/Vizient meeting via a poster presentation.
+Completed results will be presented as a platform presentation at the Eastern States Residency Conference in the second half of the residency year.
+In addition, a manuscript suitable for publication will be produced before the end of the residency year.

-ACPE continuing education presentation
+ACPE continuing education presentations

 Staffing